URI:

 a vocabulary of 50 words

-but you would’ve never considered that mushrooms could be
+would’ve never considered that mushrooms could be terribly

-terribly talkative in the forest.
-Now, a new study suggests that
+talkative in the forest.
+Now, a new study suggests that fungi in

-fungi in general are always communicating with each other.
-In
+general are always communicating with each other.
+In fact, they

-fact, they have even been recorded having conversations in a
+have even been recorded having conversations in a language

-But before we regret all our shroom hunting trips, let’s analyse
+> But before we regret all our shroom hunting trips, let’s

-how individual fungi, even after being separated from each
+analyse how individual fungi, even after being separated from

-other, are capable of interactions in the first place.
-Well,
+each other, are capable of interactions in the first place.

-their secret to communication lies in electrical impulses—which
+Well, their secret to communication lies in electrical

-are conducted by fungi through long, underground filamentous
+impulses—which are conducted by fungi through long, underground

-structures called hyphae, similar to how nerve cells transmit
+filamentous structures called hyphae, similar to how nerve cells

-information in us humans.
-Call hyphae the internet of the woods,
+transmit information in us humans.
+Call hyphae the internet of

 these impulses increase when the hyphae of wood-digesting fungi